Sometimes, a foundation repair project can throw us a curveball. We are up for the challenge, however!

 - This project differed with other excavation lowering projects in that the entire south portion of the house had heaved as opposed to just the corners requiring middle to be lowered….. where there were plenty of grade beams.

-So now you fully understand the primary challenges.
+Those were the three primary challenges of this foundation repair project.
 This was information that was not fully known or appreciated in the early stages of the work however it played a significate role in the successful completion of the project.
 We came out stronger for it!